RoseauTechnologies/Roseau_Load_Flow/doc/advanced/Solvers.md

 - **Modeling Restrictions**:
   - The network cannot contain loops.
-  - Floating neutrals are not allowed for loads.
+  - Floating neutrals are not allowed for loads and sources.
 - **Convergence**: This method may exhibit weaker convergence properties, particularly in scenarios involving flexible loads.

 ### Important Note

-This solver is still in the experimental stage.
+This solver is still in the **experimental** stage.
 Users should be aware that certain edge cases may not be handled correctly when utilizing the backward-forward sweep method.
+If you face any issues with this solver, please let us know by filing a GitHub issue

 ### Parameters